Tyla

-It was nearly two in the afternoon when Tyla woke up, and for a while he just lay and watched Malyn sleep in the bed across from him.
-He was so charmingly graceless, light brown hair rumpled, limbs sprawled, blanket kicked almost entirely off.
-If you’d asked Tyla what kind of person he found attractive a year ago, this would not have been what he’d described.
-But now…
+It was nearly two in the afternoon when Tyla finally drifted awake.
+For a long while, he didn't move, content to just lie back and watch Malyn sleep in the bed across from him.
+He was so charmingly graceless, light brown hair rumpled, limbs sprawled, blanket kicked almost to the floor.

-Tyla sighed.
-He should have seen these feelings coming.
-For too long, he’d told himself that he’d just found Malyn funny, or easy to be around, that he’d appreciated how Malyn could switch between intense focus and goofy humour with ease.
-He hadn’t seen the seeds of attraction until they’d turned into something altogether inconvenient.
-You couldn’t just ‘shoot your shot’ with someone, as Malyn would have put it, and then go back to sharing a room with them if they turned you down.
+Tyla let out a quiet, private sigh.
+He really should have seen these feelings coming.
+For months, he’d hidden behind the excuse that he just found Malyn funny, or that he simply appreciated how the man could pivot from intense, lethal focus with a bow to goofy humour in the blink of an eye.
+He’d ignored the seeds of attraction until they’d grown into something altogether inconvenient.
+You couldn’t simply ‘shoot your shot,’ as Malyn would have put it, and then go back to sharing a small room as if nothing had happened if the answer was no.

-Eventually Malyn’s eyes pinched and he brought a hand up to rub at them, and he was awake.
-Mostly, anyway.
-It took him a few more minutes of wriggling around and stretching out before he fully committed to wakefulness.
+Eventually Malyn’s eyes pinched shut tight and he brought a hand up to rub at his face.
+It took a few more minutes of sluggish wriggling before he finally committed to wakefulness

 “Afternoon, actually.”